hugsy/gef/docs/commands/syscall-args.md

 ## Command syscall-args ##

 Often it is troublesome to have to refer to syscall tables everytime we encounter a system call instruction.
 `gef` can be used to determine the system call being invoked and the arguments being passed to it.
+Requires [gef-extras](http://github.com/hugsy/gef-extras).

 To use it, simply run
 ```